 Rows of seats.
 Instructor front and center.
 Student eyes trained on the teacher.
 This classroom model worked well for centuries.
 Efficient and easy to set up.
 Old-school classroom design supported the idea that teachers impart knowledge to students.
 The one-to-many transmission philosophy of teaching.

-Traditional tech did this well.
+Traditional types of tech did this well.
 The blackboard or overhead projector for the teacher at the front of the room.
 Pencil and paper for the student to take notes.
-Education is in a state of rapid change.
-Traditional approaches are ineffective for today’s needs.
+But education is in a state of rapid change where traditional approaches can be ineffective for some situations.

 The transmission model is being replaced by a constructivist approach.
 Constructivism is all about students and instructors developing knowledge together.
 It’s the opposite of the passive student taking notes while the teacher lectured.
 At its core is the idea that meaningful learning is a creative process.

 This shift is both a result of, and further propelled by, technology.
-There are many influences.
-The internet.
-Personal computing devices.
-Interactive displays.
-Collaborative software.
-Even Social Media and YouTube play a part.
+There are many influences such as the internet, personal computing devices, interactive displays, and collaborative software.
+Even social media and YouTube can play a part.
 Within this fluid environment, educators are striving to adapt.